ROCm/hipSOLVER/docs/reference/dense-api/auxiliary.rst

 Dense matrix LAPACK auxiliary functions
 ****************************************

-These are functions that support more :ref:`advanced LAPACK routines <dense_lapackfunc>`.
+These functions support more :ref:`advanced LAPACK routines <dense_lapackfunc>`.
 The auxiliary functions are divided into the following categories:

-* :ref:`dense_orthonormal`.
-Generation and application of orthonormal matrices.
+* :ref:`dense_orthonormal`: Generation and application of orthonormal matrices.
-* :ref:`dense_unitary`.
-Generation and application of unitary matrices.
+* :ref:`dense_unitary`: Generation and application of unitary matrices.